-The Tactical General Meeting of the Shareholders has decided to the distribution of dividends for the financial year 2016 of gross value $\in 0,09$
+The Tactical General Meeting of the Shareholders has decided to the distribution of dividends for the financial year 2017 of gross value $\notin 0,115$

-For the financial year 2017, the Board of Directors decided to propose to the Tactical General Meeting of the Shareholders the distribution of dividend of gross value $\in 0,115$ per share.
+For the financial year 2018, the Board of Directors decided to propose to the Tactical General Meeting of the Shareholders the distribution of dividend of gross value €0,15 per share.
 The distribution is dependent to the decision of the Tactical General Meeting of the Shareholders.